 - SiLS scholarships are not normally granted for the full tuition fee.

-SiLS offers a discount for former Vis Moot Participants of CHF 8’000 off the tuition fee for the full Master of Laws (LL.M.) program.
+SiLS offers a discount of CHF 8’000 off the tuition fee for the full Master of Laws (LL.M.) program for persons affiliated with the Vis Moot (Participants, Team Coaches, and Arbitrators), as well as for Members of the Moot Alumni Association (MAA).

 Application Process for Financial Support